Bird flu epidemic hits 35 countries since early 2014 - OIE

-PARIS (Reuters) - More than 35 countries have been hit in a surge in bird flu outbreaks since early last year, killing tens of millions of poultry, the World Organization for Animal Health (OIE) said on Tuesday.
+PARIS, May 19 (Reuters) - More than 35 countries have been hit in a surge in bird flu outbreaks since early last year, killing tens of millions of poultry, the World Organisation for Animal Health (OIE) said on Tuesday.

 U.S. poultry and egg producers have been grappling with a record outbreak of avian flu, mainly the H5N2 strain, that has led to the culling of more than 33 million birds since December last year and is now threatening supplies.